LocobladeHA/HomeAssistant_Pool_Solar_Heater/README.md

 Temperature sensor entity monitoring the pool water temperature

 #### **sensor.<solar_water_return_temp>**
 Temperature sensor entity monitoring the return water temperature from the solar panels.
-Can b=e tricky to monitor, I bought a Tee for the 18mm hose returning from the panels then glued the sensor into this so it sits directly in the return flow.
+Can be tricky to monitor, I bought a Tee that fits the 18mm hose returning from the panels then glued the sensor into this so the probe sits almost directly in the return flow.

 #### **switch.<solar_water_pump>**
 Smart switch controlling the pump that circulates water around the solar panels